wquc/misc/README.md

 Edit the `NFILE` entry of dcd header such that it corresponds to the actual frames of that trajectory file.
 Useful when dealing with CHARMM AFM simulations.

 ## [07-overlay.py](https://github.com/qi-wang-uc/misc/blob/master/scripts/07-overlay.py)<a name="07"></a>
 Overlay foreground and background images for fancy result visualization.
 Note that RGB codes for white color rendered by VMD is not always `255, 255, 255` (sometimes `254, 254, 254`).
-Thus tools like `gpick` is helpful to determine the actualy color codes to setup transparency pixels in the foreground images.
+Thus tools like `gpick` is helpful to determine the actual color codes to setup transparency pixels in the foreground images.

 <img src="demo/6-demo-overlay.gif" width="60%" height="60%" alt="image of overlay" align="center" />